 7.1.3 Resumption of menses after developing CIA

 There were 86 patients developed CIA, which were the subjects of this part of the analysis.
 Similar to the previous analysis, a Cox regression model was fitted and variables selection was performed using the backward-elimination method with the variables’ p-values.
-The final selected significant variables were .
+The final selected significant variables were patient’s age at diagnosis and the timestamp that CIA occurs.
 Both variables had negative coefficients and thus imply negative effect on the likelihood of menses recovery.
-The concordance of this model was 0.6930, which is also a acceptable result.
+The concordance of this model was 0.6930, which is also an acceptable result.

 It should be noted that because of the very limited sample size, the model selection process might have excluded some important variables.
 The reason is that small sample size always associated with large standard errors of the variable’s coefficient estimate, and hence been considered as not statistically significant if the corresponding confidence interval includes zero.
 However, this analysis still provides an insight of the influential factors of the likelihood of menses resumption.